python/cpython/Doc/library/functions.rst

       single: buffer size, I/O
       single: I/O control; buffering

-   The optional *bufsize* argument specifies the file's desired buffer size: 0 means unbuffered, 1 means line buffered, any other positive value means use a buffer of (approximately) that size.
-A negative *bufsize* means to use the system default, which is usually line buffered for tty devices and fully buffered for other files.
+   The optional *buffering* argument specifies the file's desired buffer size: 0 means unbuffered, 1 means line buffered, any other positive value means use a buffer of (approximately) that size.
+A negative *buffering* means to use the system default, which is usually line buffered for tty devices and fully buffered for other files.
 If omitted, the system default is used. [#]_